Lighting the Regions

 What are the benefits of replacing lights?

 Approximately 1,819 street lights will be replaced across the Mildura region, reducing Council’s annual electricity use by approximately 566 megawatt hours.
-The project will see Council achieving its target of a 15% reduction in street lighting electricity consumption by 2022.

 In addition to the cost savings and environmental benefits the new LED street lights will be more reliable and provide more consistent lighting and better visibility than the technologies they are replacing.